1991 Copa Libertadores

 The 1991 Copa Libertadores was won by Colo-Colo of Chile after defeating Olimpia of Paraguay with a 3–0 aggregate score in the finals.
 The championship would mark a first for a Chilean club team in an international tournament.
 Twenty-one clubs from all South American countries within Confederación Sudamericana de Fútbol (CONMEBOL) participated.

+Qualified teams

+Draw

+The champions and runners-up of each football association were drawn into the same group along with another football association's participating teams.
+Three clubs from Paraguay competed as Olimpia was champion of the 1990 Copa Libertadores.
+They entered the tournament in the Second round.